-5 Reasons to Experience the Nautical Side of Greece
+5 Reasons to go Sailing in Greece

 We thought hard before deciding on whether to take a sailing vacation or follow the beaten path of selecting a single destination, and eventually trying to find attractions and activities in close proximity that would embellish our holiday experience.
 We were intrigued by Greece as a destination; it had been on our bucket-list for a while now, knowing about the numerous islands and islets, the vastness of its’ history and culture, and the hearty goodness of Mediterranean food and Greek hospitality.
 Our decisions were swift, with comfort and privacy at the top of the list.
 The typical sailing yacht option infers hard work, on the skipper’s part and small quarters, and so we eventually explored the alternatives and came across cruise liner options.

 Our holiday plunge was surreal, as the choice for a cruise sailing trip by a leading boutique cruise line never came to our minds. taking an 8-day tour of Classical Greece; and our heads have been filled with vivid visuals of our experience, we present the 5 learned and most irrefutable reasons to set sail around Greece.